-I was born in Detroit, MI in 1955.
-I attended Detroit Public Schools and received my first intensive musical training at Cass Technical High School in Detroit.
-I am a graduate of Wayne State University in Detroit where I studied guitar with Charles Postlewate and Joe Fava and received advanced training in music theory as a graduate student under Dr. Richard Parks.
+John Hall was born in Detroit, MI in 1955.
+He attended Detroit Public Schools and received his first intensive musical training at Cass Technical High School in Detroit.
+He is is a graduate of Wayne State University in Detroit where he studied guitar with Charles Postlewate and Joe Fava and received advanced training in music theory as a graduate student under Dr. Richard Parks.

-I am an active performer in the greater Detroit area and have played almost any style and venue you can imagine.
-I was a rock/blues guitarist early on and later migrated to classical and jazz.
-I have always believed that versatility is critical to making a living in music and I stress that to my students.
+He is an active performer in the greater Detroit area and has played most any style and venue you can imagine.
+John was a rock/blues guitarist early on and later migrated to classical and jazz.
+He has always believed that versatility is critical to making a living in music and stresses that to his students.

-I have been a university instructor for over twenty years, and am currently on the faculty of Oakland University in Rochester, MI., the Cranbrook Educational Community in Bloomfield Hills, MI. and Henry Ford Community College in Dearborn, MI.
+John has been a university instructor for over thirty years and has recently retired from the faculty of Oakland University in Rochester, MI.
+He is still currently teaching at the Cranbrook Educational Community in Bloomfield Hills, MI. and Henry Ford Community College in Dearborn, MI.

-I specialize in the study and performance of classical and jazz music.
-The etudes in "Influences" were composed with these two styles in mind; combining the harmonic characteristics of jazz with the classical concepts of voice-leading and counterpoint.
+John specializes in the study and performance of classical and jazz music.
+The etudes in Influences were composed with these two styles in mind; combining the harmonic characteristics of jazz with the classical concepts of voice-leading and counterpoint.
 They are meant to serve as transitional material between the studies of Carcassi/Sor and the etudes of Villa-Lobos.